Protests over immigration raids popping up across the country with more planned

 Four Austin police officers were injured and authorities used chemical irritants to disperse a crowd of several hundred demonstrators Monday night that moved between the state Capitol and a federal building that houses an ICE office.
 State officials had closed the Capitol to the public an hour early in anticipation of the protest.

 Austin police used pepper spray balls and state police used tear gas when demonstrators began trying to deface the federal building with spray paint.
 The demonstrators then started throwing rocks, bottles and other objects at a police barricade, Austin Police Chief Lisa Davis said.
-Three officers were injured by “very large” rocks and another hurt a shoulder while making an arrest, she said.
+Three officers were injured by “very large” rocks and another was injured while making an arrest, she said.

 Austin police arrested eight people, and state police arrested several more.
 Davis said her department is prepared for Saturday’s planned protest downtown.